The contour gauge in use: telling untold: The advantage of the contour gauge use

 Hence, using the contour gauge conception, we eliminate all the Wilson lines with the longitudinal gluon fields $A^+$ and $A^-$ demanding that

 and

 Eqns.~(\ref{C-G-2}) and (\ref{C-G-3}) give rise to the local gauge conditions given by $A^+=0$ and $A^-=0$.

-With respect to the Wilson line with the transverse gluons $A^i_\perp$, we remind that we work here not only with L-system but also with the factorization procedure applied for DVCS-amplitude.
+With respect to the Wilson line with the transverse gluons $A^i_\perp$, we remind that we work here within the factorization procedure applied for DVCS-amplitude.
 In this case, the Wilson lines with the transverse gluon fields are considered in the form of an expansion due to the fixed twist-order, and the transverse gluons correspond to the physical configurations of L-system.